toontown-archipelago/toontown-archipelago/README.md

 # Panda3D
 This source code requires a customized version of Panda3D to run.
 Here are links to the 32 and 64 bit Windows executables.
-Please contact the teachers on our Discord server for instructions on the Linux Panda3D setup.

 [Panda3D SDK for Windows (32-bit)] (Unavailable)
 [Panda3D SDK for Windows (64-bit)](https://drive.google.com/file/d/1GIU2yhzY2bkOVUXsncH0rtBFiitMLXOk/view)